nightfury-dev/StudyUpdated/README.md

-# Student Stay Over
+# StudyUpdated

 Having a hard finding off campus housing to succeed in school?
-Use student stay over to find local university students that are looking for roommates.
+Use StudyUpdated to find local university students that are looking for roommates.
 Users can filter by campus, accomodations, and price.

 ## Getting Started